 The Best Veal Meatballs {Recipe}

 Veal Meatballs are tender, juicy, and absolutely delicious.
-Using breadcrumbs, grated cheese, spices, (and our secret ingredient), your family will enjoy these meatballs as a side or main dish.
+Using breadcrumbs, grated cheese, spices, and our secret ingredient, your family will enjoy these meatballs as a side or main dish.
 Serve them with a side of our creamy mashed potatoes!
 Yum!

 When it comes to favorite recipes, the best veal meatballs are high on the list.
-I’ve made meatballs with beef and turkey and I can honestly say that using ground veal is the absolute best and my family tells me so every time I make them!
+I’ve made meatballs with beef and turkey, and I can honestly say that using ground veal is the absolute best, and my family tells me so every time I make them!

 New York Farm Tour goes to the Veal Farm

 I love taking tours of working farms because you get to know the folks who work so hard to bring food to our tables.
-Beef Farmers are the most down to earth kind of folks you could ever meet.
+Beef Farmers are the most down-to-earth kind of folks you could ever meet.

-I was thrilled to visit the Finger Lakes Region of New York State to tour and learn about how veal is raised and even participated in a “cook-off” with fellow bloggers.
+I was thrilled to visit the Finger Lakes Region of New York State to tour and learn about how veal is raised, and even participated in a “cook-off” with fellow bloggers.

 Veal is Okay to Eat